ellakoa/postcard-poem/content/posts/rose-castles.md

 ---
 title: Blooming Lovely
-description: "Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
-The beaches bloom with colour in late spring. "
+description: Deal, Walmer and Kingsdown a triple helping of loveliness, one seamlessly flows into the other along this stretch of seafront.
+The beaches bloom with colour throughout the year.
 collection: Places
 aspect: landscape
 image: /img/walmer-beach-flowers-tiny.jpg